kymmt90/kymmt90.github.io/index.md

 # About Me

-Kōhei Yamamoto is an software engineer at [GMO Pepabo](https://pepabo.com/).
+Kōhei Yamamoto is a software engineer at [GMO Pepabo](https://pepabo.com/).

 # Activities